Do you have trees, shrubs or bushland on your property? This is a key part of our urban forest and needs to be nurtured.

 Residents often contact Council to request assistance with concerns with trees located on a neighbouring property.

 Council suggests that you should express your concerns with the tree to your neighbour and request that the property owner take action to mitigate detrimental impacts to your property.
-The neighbouring property owner is required to get Council's permission before undertaking works on the tree.
-If the neighbouring property owner does not undertake works on the tree you are advised that Council is not the appropriate authority to resolve this problem and you should seek mediation at a Community Justice Centre.
+The tree owner is required to get Council's permission before undertaking works on the tree.
+If the tree owner does not undertake works on the tree you are advised that Council is not the appropriate authority to resolve this problem and you should seek mediation at a Community Justice Centre.
 Futher information is available on the Community Justice Centre website.

 Should mediation not resolve the your concerns you should seek advice from the Land and Environment Court NSW.